primathinks/BEWD_Final_Project/project_proposal.md

 #FUNCTIONALITY
-Guests are invited to create two playlists: "I Do" and "I Do NOT".
+Guests are invited to create two playlists: "Love" and "HATE".
 Users can search for songs to add to each playlist.
 They may also vote on songs from existing playlists.

 The home page of Wedding Music Maker aggregates and displays the 10 most loved and hated songs side by side.
 Administrators can view all results to shape their wedding playlist.